Rain (wrestler): Women Superstars Uncensored (2009–2012)

-Rain's army would come to an end when Jessicka Havok turned on Rain and challenged her to a match which Havok won at WSU's 4 year anniversary show on March 5, 2011.
+Rain's Army would come to an end when Havok turned on Rain and challenged her to a match which Havok won at WSU's 4 year anniversary show on March 5, 2011.
 From there, Rain would challenge for the WSU Spirit Championship at the Uncensored Rumble iPPV but came up short, losing to champion Sassy Stephanie.
 Rain would enter the Uncensored Rumble match but was eliminated by Amy Lee.
 Rain would turn to more of a fan-favorite after as she wrestled Serena Deeb at WSU's next event.
-Serena won the match but afterwards, they were both assaulted by tag team champions, the Boston Shore.
+Serena won the match but afterwards, they were both assaulted by tag team champions, the Boston Shore (Amber and Lexxus).
 Rain and Serena agreed to form a tag team to challenge for the titles but Serena ended up sidelined with a concussion leading Rain to call upon her longtime former tag team partner, Jetta, to reform the International Home Wrecking Crew.

 In September, Rain won the WSU Spirit Championship, her first title win in WSU, by defeating Sassy Stephanie.
-However, she would lose the championship later that very same night when she accepted an impromptu challenge from Jessicka Havok, who defeated her for the belt.
-On November 19, 2011 Rain and Jetta reformed the International Home Wrecking Crew but lost to the Boston Shore (Amber & Lexxus) in a tag titles match.
+However, she would lose the championship later that very same night when she accepted an impromptu challenge from Havok, who defeated her for the belt.
+On November 19, 2011, Rain and Jetta reformed the International Home Wrecking Crew but lost to the Boston Shore in a tag titles match.
 Rain would later save Melina from a Boston Shore attack.
-At WSU's 5 Year Anniversary show on March 3, 2012, Rain was pinned by Lexxus, but bounced back with a win over Athena at the April 24th show of WSU.
-In which, Rain announced plans to put her career on the line in the Uncensored Rumble match on June 16, however she was forced to cancel due to an illness.
+At WSU's 5 year anniversary show on March 3, 2012, Rain was pinned by Lexxus, but bounced back with a win over Athena on April 24.
+After which, Rain announced plans to put her career on the line in the Uncensored Rumble match on June 16, however she was forced to cancel due to an illness.
 WSU was then sold to new owners and Rain subsequently announced on July 14 that she could not come to a deal with the new owners and thus would not be returning to the promotion.